aigrajo/gaterunner/README.md

-# Gatekey
+# GateRunner

-**Gatekey** is an automated web saving tool that captures complete webpages using Playwright.
+**GateRunner** is an automated web saving tool that captures complete webpages using Playwright.
 Designed specifically to bypass malicious TDS gating to follow attack chains and capture its resources in the process.

 ## Setup